Adobe Marketo Marketing Automation Solution Increases Opportunity, Efficiency, and Transparency for Investment Management Firm

 Companies in the digital age have access to vast quantities of consumer data.
 Ask any CMO about their biggest issues when it comes to data, and chances are you’ll hear the problem isn’t that they have insufficient data; rather, the struggle most organizations face is turning all their data into useful insights.

-According to one 2014 report, the amount of data created in 2013 measured 4.4 zettabytes (4.4 trillion gigabytes).
+According to a 2014 report by Dell Technologies, the amount of data created in 2013 measured 4.4 zettabytes (4.4 trillion gigabytes).
 The same report indicates that the annual volume of global digital data will reach 44 zettabytes by 2020.

 This data explosion creates a dynamic landscape for organizations of all industries, but not everyone maximizes the opportunities this data can provide.